Blosc/python-caterva/RELEASING.md

 * Register and upload it also in the PyPi repository:

-    $ python setup.py sdist upload
+    $ twine upload dist/*

 ## Announcing

-* Send an announcement to the blosc lists.
+* Send an announcement to the Blosc list.
 Use the ``ANNOUNCE.md`` file as skeleton (or possibly as the definitive version).

 * Announce in Twitter via @Blosc2 account and rejoice.

 ## Post-release actions

+* Change back to the actual cat4py repo:

+  $ cd $HOME/blosc/cat4py

 * Create new headers for adding new features in ``RELEASE_NOTES.md`` add this place-holder: